ev3dev/ev3dev.github.io/docs/motors/index.md

 ---
 title: Motors
 subtitle: And everything else that plugs into output ports on the EV3
+excerpt: "The EV3 has four output ports for connecting motors and other devices (like LEDs).
+If you are trying to use something that plugs into one of the output ports, read this guide."
 ---

 * Table of Contents